Kazuhisa Makita: San Diego Padres

 On January 6, 2018, Makita signed a two-year contract with the San Diego Padres.
 He made 27 appearances in the 2018 season, registering an ERA of 5.40 in 35 innings.
 On November 2, 2018, Makita was designated for assignment by the Padres.

 Makita was invited to Spring Training as a non-roster invitee in 2019 and was assigned to the Double-A Amarillo Sod Poodles to begin the year.
 Makita had his contract selected to the active roster by the Padres on June 17, 2019, but was designated for assignment the next day without making an appearance for the club.
 He was outrighted to Amarillo on June 25.
 He spent the remainder of the 2019 season split between Amarillo and the Triple-A El Paso Chihuahuas, and logged a 6-3 record and 3.33 ERA with 67 strikeouts in 70.1 innings between the two teams.
 He elected free agency on October 1.

 Tohoku Rakuten Golden Eagles

 On November 26, 2019, Makita signed with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball.
 In 2020 with the Eagles, Makita pitched to a 2-2 record and 2.16 ERA in 52 appearances.
 He was released by Rakuten on October 26, 2021.

 CTBC Brothers

 On May 2, 2022, Makita signed with the CTBC Brothers of the Chinese Professional Baseball League.
-He was released on September 13, 2022.
+In 6 games, Makita struggled to an 8.44 ERA with 4 strikeouts in 5 1/3 innings pitched.
+He was released by the Brothers on September 13.

+On October 25, 2022, Makita announced his retirement from professional baseball.

+After retirement

+On October 31, 2023, Makita served as the third squad pitching coach of the Fukuoka SoftBank Hawks.